-• You may have to remove the connector pin protection cap from the 16-pin connector port, prior to connecting the cable.

-If the iPod® battery is completely discharged, it may not communicate with the UCI system until a minimum charge is attained.
+- It may be necessary to remove the connector pin protection cap from the 16-pin connector port, prior to connecting the cable. - If the iPod® battery is completely discharged, it may not communicate with the UCI system until a minimum charge is attained.
 Leaving the iPod® connected to the UCI system may charge it to the required level.